 Chicken / Rotisserie

 What dog doesn’t love the smell and flavor of chicken?
 Chicken is an easy and all-natural way to get even the pickiest eaters . . . well eating.
 It’s low fat, high in protein. and makes a great source of nutrition, especially if you’re trying to get your sick pup eating again.
-Chicken noodle soup is a classic for a reason after all!
-And before you ask, yes chicken noodle soup is healthy for dogs, especially if you replace the noodles with rice and throw some tasty veggies in.
+Chicken noodle soup is a classic for a reason, after all!
+And before you ask, yes, chicken noodle soup is healthy for dogs, especially if you replace the noodles with rice and throw some tasty veggies.

 The big negative with mouthwatering chicken is it’s not the best long-term method for obvious reasons.

 Recommend for dogs that are picky eaters, sick, and/or debilitated.

 It’s hard for picky eater to be selective when they are hungry after a strenuous workout.
 Ideally, you’re exercising your pup every day, and maybe the sole reason your dog is hungry in the first place is that they aren’t using up all those calories for energy.
 Perhaps that’s the secret to finding the motivation to eat clean – work out to the point that even the most unseasoned food looks mouth-wateringly appetizing.

 The negative here is an exercise that is strenuous enough to work up a great appetite isn’t always possible.
 Your pup may be older or sick and not have the energy for it; your schedule may not permit it, etc.